iotaledger/introduction-docs/docs/guides/exchange_guide.md

 > Easily integrate IOTA with your exchange, custody solution, or product.

 IOTA is built on an architecture that was designed to be the backbone of the Internet of Things (IoT) environment of the future.
-But, this architecture has made it more challenging for service providers like exchanges to integrate IOTA compared to traditional blockchain-based distributed ledgers.
+But this architecture has made it more challenging for service providers like exchanges to integrate IOTA compared to traditional blockchain-based distributed ledgers.

 Within the Chrysalis update (also known as IOTA 1.5), some building blocks have been changed to be more approachable and more aligned with currently leveraged standards.
 We also ship many [client libraries](../libraries/overview.md) to help developers implement IOTA into their applications:
 ![layers](assets/wallet_rs_layers.svg)